Alfonso-Gonzalez-Martinez/travel_Recommendation/README.md

 ## Description

-Welcome to the **Beach Explorer** project!
+Welcome to the **Travel Agency** project!
 This is a dynamic website built using **HTML**, **CSS**, and **JavaScript** that showcases a sleek design with engaging animations and layout.
 The website features a search bar that fakes an API request where users can search for various terms related to beaches, countries, and temples, making it easy to find relevant results.

 ## Features